hackclub/winter/docs/README.md

 ### Get your $250 grant in 3 steps

 1. Fork this repository.
-2. Create a new file in [projects](../projects)with your GitHub username, `YOURGITHUBUSERNAME.md`, and use the template above to create your project proposal.
+2. Create a new file with your GitHub username, `YOURGITHUBUSERNAME.md`, and use the template above to create your project proposal.
 3. Open a pull request, and someone will review your pull request within 24 hours on weekdays!

 More detailed instructions can be found in the ["how to submit"](/docs/how_to_submit.md) guide.